danielharrell/SumLect2015/Lost_Idea_LA.md

 meant to open?

 There are more specific reasons to wonder if a truly liberal education has any content.
-And it is these reasons, I think, that have compelled us to forget, more or less deliberately, the idea of a liberal art.
-I will briefly discuss four.
-Perhaps the most pressing such reason comes from the perceived threats to liberal education.
+And I will briefly discuss four of them, which I think have compelled us to forget, more or less deliberately, the idea of a liberal art.
+The first reason, and perhaps the most pressing, comes from the perceived threats to liberal education.
 For leaving headlines aside, these can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results, and a choice against liberal education the answer to a question never asked.
 Against all this, the first thing we might think to say is that answers are not enough, results are not enough, content is not enough.
-And this is one element in defenses of liberal education:
+And this is one element in defenses of liberal education.
+Here are two examples:

 > The maturation of the student---not
 information transfer---is the real purpose of colleges and